simonlabcode/bakR/cran-comments.md

+## Comments for second submission (Date: 2022-10-07 15:24:38 UTC)

+* The Description field contains <bioRxiv:https://doi.org/10.1101/2022.09.02.505697>).
+NR-seq is a Please write DOIs as <doi:10.prefix/suffix>.

+  I edited the citation accordingly.

+* It seems like you have too many spaces in your description field.
+Please remove them.
+This is cause by the fact that line breaks counts as spaces too.
+So please no spaces before linebreaks.

+  I removed unnecessary spaces in the description field.

+* In your LICENSE file you claim 'COPYRIGHT HOLDER: trystan authors'.
+If they consist only of yourself please make that clearer in your LICENSE file.

+  I am the only author of this package. "trystan" was what I called my first attempt to build an R package using 'Stan' on the backend and I forgot to edit the license information.
+I updated the LICENSE accordingly to make it clear that I am the only copyright holder and package author.

 ## Comments for first submission (Date: 2022-10-07 03:53:58 UTC)

 * Please do not start the description with "This package", package name, title or similar